Unsure whether a bridging loan is the right option? Get the right advice here.

 Yes, although the situation is similar to Scotland in the sense that there are postcode restrictions.
 A small number of bridging providers are willing to offer loans for Northern Ireland and abroad, usually on an unregulated basis, and only when it’s a good deal.

-In this section you’ll find additional bridge loan information based on some of the most frequently asked questions we receive about this product.
+In this section you’ll find additional bridge loan information based on some of the most frequently asked questions we receive about these products.

 In terms of the disadvantages, the main one is the interest rates, which are typically higher than for mortgages.
 Furthermore, bridging lenders are less flexible when it comes to things like late payments, and have been known to charge higher fees and penalties.

 Whether a bridging loan is a good idea depends on many things.
 It’s important to ask whether there’s a less risky way to achieve your goals.
-You should also make sure the exit strategy is viable and realistic, and identify and factors which may jeopardise it.
+You should also make sure the exit strategy is viable, and identify and factors which may jeopardise it.